Are you ready to cut the cord?

-We previously discussed HD antenna’s as a streaming device, but they are also a cable alternative because they can give you free access to a variety of channels.
+We previously discussed HD antenna’s as a streaming device, but they are also a cable alternative because they can give you free access to various channels.

 Depending on where you live, an HD antenna may allow you to pick up channels from networks like ABC, FOX, NBC, CBS, and even PBS.

-HD antenna’s are one of the cheapest cable alternatives available, and may be a perfect option for those with simple media needs.
+HD antennae are one of the cheapest cable alternatives available and may be a perfect option for those with simple media needs.

 Check out this ultimate antenna guide and find the best option for you.